pau28db/pau28db/README.md

 ### Hi there 👋 I'm Paula Donoso, I'm a Fullstack Web Developer!!!!
-....also a dive instructor🦈🐠🐳🐙 ...also a physiotherapist 👩‍⚕️ ...I know, it's a bit much...but I love everything I have done, and I always want more!!!
+....aaaaand also a dive instructor🦈🐠🐳🐙 ...aaaand also a physiotherapist 👩‍⚕️🍎🦴🧠 ...I know, it's a bit much...but I love everything I have done, and I always want more!!!

 - 🌱 I’m currently learning Java, it's a language that's suuper important to know, specially in the backend.
 Righ now studying SpringBoot and hopefully I will add SpringBoot developer to the list soon!